Changes to the locked section

-- Eligible employees over the age of 65 will now be able to join and contribute to the locked section.
-They won’t be eligible for government contributions so, for most members, there won’t be an advantage over belonging to the standard section.
+- Eligible employees over the age of 65 are able to join and contribute to the locked section.
+They aren't eligible for government contributions, so for most members, there isn't an advantage over belonging to the standard section.
 However, it may be useful for fixed-term employees who are only eligible to join the locked section.

-- The five-year lock-in period for new members over the age of 60 who join UniSaver’s locked section will be removed.
+- The five-year lock-in period for new members over the age of 60 who join UniSaver’s locked section was removed.
 This could make joining the locked section more attractive if you’re over 60 and want the opportunity to earn government contributions to your savings.
 Remember, members of the locked section qualify for government contributions of up to $521 a year up to age 65.
-Fill in an ‘change contributions form’ if you want to join the locked section.
+Fill out a Change contributions form if you want to join the locked section.

 From 1 April 2020

 - Existing members who joined the locked section before 1 July 2019 who would otherwise be prevented from making a retirement withdrawal by the five-year lock-in period may opt out of the five-year lock-in period.
 Note that a consequence of opting out is that you will cease to be eligible to receive government contributions and compulsory employer contributions.